GoodGuyGregory/vinyl-swarm/README.md

 ## API Documentation

-[Vinyl Swarm API](https://documenter.getpostman.com/view/5839344/2sAYk7SizX) Keep in mind the documentation won't operate correctly unless the project is build and running.
+[Vinyl Swarm API](https://documenter.getpostman.com/view/5839344/2sAYk7SizX) Keep in mind the documentation won't operate correctly unless the project is build and running. click the `Run in Postman` button if you're not familiar with `Curl Commands`

 ------